Step 1: Controlling Tank by Subscribing to the Joy Topic

 ....

-Here, we are preparing a variable “joystick” of the same Joy type and trying to copy the contents of the latestJoystickState to that variable.
-In this part of the code, the exclusive-control using joystickMutex is also applied to avoid conflicts with the callback function regarding the latestJoystickState variable.
+Here we prepare a joystick variable of the same Joy type and copy latestJoystickState’s content to it.
+We also apply mutual exclusion using joystickMutex here to avoid conflicts with the callback function regarding the latestJoystickState variable.

-In order to minimize the scope of the exclusion control, we purposely introduced a variable named joystick so that we only need to apply exclusion control to the copy to this variable.
-In this sample, the implementation of the control function is very simple and does not take a long time to execute, so there is no particular problem even if you apply the exclusive control to the entire control function and refer directly to the latestJoystickState.
-However, if the control becomes more complex and takes more time to execute, it is desirable to reduce the scope (time) of the exclusive control as much as possible, as shown in this sample.
+To minimize the scope of mutual exclusion, we deliberately introduce the joystick variable so we only need to apply mutual exclusion to copying to this variable.
+In this sample, the control function implementation is very simple and doesn’t take long to execute, so there wouldn’t be particular problems even applying mutual exclusion to the entire control function and directly referencing latestJoystickState.
+However, as control becomes more complex and takes longer to execute, it’s desirable to minimize the scope (time) of mutual exclusion as much as possible, as in this sample.

 joystick.axes.resize(Joystick::NUM_STD_AXES, 0.0f);